Canada-US Niagara River treaty

 - to inspect the power plants to ensure accurate determination of water diversions.

-A report is submitted to the Canadian and United States governments annually, available on the International Niagara Board of Control website.
+A report is submitted to the Canadian and United States governments annually.
+It is available to the public upon request.

 - Date modified: